varunkamath/grp/README.md

 ### A CSCI 5551 Project
 #### by Luke Friede, Jason Vivit, Varun Kamath

-Gesture recognition and robot control project using ROS 2 and OpenCV (maybe Gazebo too lol)
+Gesture recognition and robot control project using ROS 2 and OpenCV (maybe Gazebo too)

 ## Files
 This project implements the convex hull method for gesture recognition in OpenCV and uses elementary robot control from `geometry_msg/cmd_vel` in Python 3.
 Relevant files apart from those provided are `scripts/recognize.py` and `launch/recognize.launch`